roomkey/lein-v/README.md

   3. `rc`
   4. `snapshot`
-* When a git repo is first used with lein-v and has no version tags, the default base version is 0.0.0, and it is reported with a zero distance and the relevant SHA (0.0.0-0-0xabcd).
+* When a git repo is first used with lein-v and has no version tags, the default base version is 0.0.0, and it is reported with a distance from the root commit and the relevant SHA (0.0.0-23-0xabcd).
 * When tags are created in the git repo, they are prefixed with the letter 'v'.

 It is still possible to do a raw `lein deploy`, in which case the version will be that determined by lein-v (most likely something like "1.0.1-2-0xabcd").

 Note: you can provide your own implementation of many of these rules.
-See the source code for details on defining data types adhering to the protocols in leiningein.v.protocols.
+See the source code for details on defining data types adhering to the protocols in the `leiningein.v.protocols` namespace.
+Currently there are implementations for maven (version 3) and Semantic Versioning (version 2) available.

 ### References and Relevant Reading ###